My Style Tips for Success

 Accessories give your photographs that needed punch!
 They lend pops of color, personality, and interest.
 Some suggestions are a stack of bracelets, necklace, hat, scarves, jackets, glasses and flower crowns.
 Everybody wears them well, they add in extra layers (that I love) and they work for all ages.

 Your future memories are the most important thing to me, and I want your session to be a time for you to just be yourselves and enjoy it.
 Have fun together.
 Laugh a lot.
 And I’ll take care of the rest!
-You can also take advantage of my client closet, that has over 100 items to choose from, ranging in size from newborn to 6.
+You can also take advantage of my client closet, that has many items to choose from, ranging in size from newborn to 6.
+Mom size S-Xl

 Still have questions?
 Send me an email, I'm always available to talk style. :)